stagvant/SKDBG/README.md

 Be aware due to the nature of how this mod works you\
 will not be able to lock on target normally anymore.

-You can get back to the default entity you were in control\
+You can get back to the initial entity you\
-by performing the same actions to manipulate other entities.
+controlled by holding down left joystick.

 ## Known Bugs and Issues